Meat dress of Lady Gaga: Originality

 Another controversy surrounding the dress was the question of its originality.
 Meat dresses have featured in art and music for decades prior to Lady Gaga's version.
-Karen Rosenberg from The New York Times compared the dress to a series of photographs of Francis Bacon posing with sides of beef attached to his torso like wings in 1952, while The Daily Telegraph compared the dress to the original cover of The Beatles' 1966 album Yesterday and Today.
+Karen Rosenberg from The New York Times compared the dress to a series of photographs of British artist Francis Bacon posing with sides of beef attached to his torso like wings in 1952, while The Daily Telegraph compared the dress to the original cover of The Beatles' 1966 album Yesterday and Today, conceptualized and photographed by British photographer Robert Whitaker.

-An example of a garment made from meat stitched together in the same way as the Lady Gaga meat dress was worn at the Slade School of Art postgraduate degree exhibition opening in London, England, in July 1979, when performance artist Robert Connolly wore a two-piece suit made of slices of salami.
+An example of a garment made from meat stitched together in the same way as the Lady Gaga meat dress was worn at the Slade School of Art postgraduate degree exhibition opening in London, England, in July 1979, when British performance artist Robert Connolly wore a two-piece suit made of slices of salami.
+On 5 November 1982 British performance artist and photographer Linder performed with her band Ludus at The Haçienda nightclub in Manchester, England, wearing a bodice embellished with raw meat, as a protest at The Haçienda's showing of pornographic films.

-The Daily Telegraph noted the similarity of Lady Gaga's meat dress to the cover of The Undertones' 1984 album All Wrapped Up, which showed a female model wearing a dress and gloves made of cuts of meat (mostly bacon) held in place with plastic wrap and accessorized with a sausage necklace.
+The Daily Telegraph noted the similarity of Lady Gaga's meat dress to the cover of Northern Irish band The Undertones' 1983 compilation album All Wrapped Up, which showed a female model wearing a dress and gloves made of cuts of meat (mostly bacon) held in place with plastic wrap and accessorized with a sausage necklace.
+The photograph was taken in early 1983 as part of a B.A. degree in graphic design by British artist John Pretious.
 Some in the art and fashion press remarked on the dress's similarity to Vanitas: Flesh Dress for an Albino Anorectic, a meat dress made by Canadian sculptor Jana Sterbak in 1987 exhibited to considerable controversy at the National Gallery of Canada in 1991.
-Architects Diller Scofidio + Renfro had also designed a meat dress for use in a beauty pageant in 2006.
+In 2006 American architects Diller Scofidio + Renfro designed a meat dress for use in a beauty pageant.

-Brooks Barnes of The New York Times claimed that Lady Gaga's dress was "derived" from Incarnation, a 2009 painting of a white-haired girl wearing a meat dress by artist Mark Ryden.
+Brooks Barnes of The New York Times claimed that Lady Gaga's dress was "derived" from Incarnation, a 2009 painting of a white-haired girl wearing a meat dress by American artist Mark Ryden.
 Sharon Clott of MTV also noted the similarity between Lady Gaga's dress and Ryden's painting.
-Ryden was reportedly upset that Gaga did not acknowledge that she allegedly took inspiration from his work.
+Ryden was reportedly upset that Gaga did not say she took inspiration from his work.